Suppressing the Kibble-Zurek mechanism by a symmetry-violating bias

-For $\mu\neq 0$, the spin orbit interaction in (\ref{so2}) lifts the degeneracy over $\alpha$, and thus it plays the role of the symmetry violating bias.
-The prefactor $g_{\rm so}\sin^2\mu$ plays the role of symmetry violating parameter $g_\parallel$ in Eq.(\ref{Hamiltonian}), which we can vary in our NMR experiments.
+where $\mu$ is the angle between the magnetic field and the ${\bf \hat m}$ vector and $\alpha$ is the azimuthal angle of ${\bf \hat d}$ in the plane perpendicular to the magnetic field.
+For $\mu\neq 0$, the spin-orbit interaction in Eq.~(\ref{so2}) lifts the degeneracy over $\alpha$, and thus it plays the role of the symmetry-violating bias with the magnitude $g_{\rm so}\sin^2\mu$.

-In the absence of spin-orbit interaction, i.e. at $\mu=0$, the symmetry breaking scheme of the second order phase transition from the normal liquid $^3$He to the polar phase is
+We first study entering the superfluid state from the normal state while applying a symmetry-breaking bias field via the spin-orbit coupling.
+For a magnetic field oriented along the strands, $\mu=0$, the spin-orbit bias is absent and the symmetry-breaking scheme (ignoring $SO(2)$ orbital rotations about $\hat{\bf m}$) is

-Here $G$ is the original symmetry, with $U(1)$ being the symmetry under the phase transformation and $SO(2)$ - the symmetry under rotation in spin space about the axis of magnetic field.
-The symmetry $H$ is the rest symmetry of the order parameter in the polar phase, where $Z_2$ is the spin rotation by $\pi$ accompanied by the phase change by $\pi$.
-Since the homotopy group $\pi_1(G/H)=Z\times Z \times Z_2$, this symmetry breaking scheme leads to three types of topological strings: phase vortices in the $\Phi$-field, spin vortices in the $\alpha$-field, and half-quantum vortices, where both $\Phi$ and $\alpha$ change by $\pi$.
+Here $G$ describes the symmetries of normal $^3$He, $U(1)$ is the symmetry under the phase transformation, and $SO(2)$ is the symmetry under rotation in spin space about the axis of the magnetic field. $\Upsilon$ denotes the symmetry of the polar phase order parameter, where $Z_2$ is the spin rotation by $\pi$ (corresponding to the change ${\bf \hat d} \rightarrow -{\bf \hat d}$) accompanied by the phase change by $\pi$.
+Since the homotopy group $\pi_1(G/\Upsilon)=Z\times Z \times Z_2$, this symmetry-breaking scheme leads to three types of topological defects: SQVs in the $\Phi$-field, spin vortices in the $\alpha$-field, and HQVs, where both $\Phi$ and $\alpha$ change by $\pi$.

-For $\mu\neq 0$, the symmetry $G$ in Eq.(\ref{SymmetryBreaking}) is explicitly violated by the spin-orbit interaction, and one has the following symmetry breaking scheme:
+When the spin-orbit interaction is turned on ($\mu\neq 0$), the $SO(2)$ symmetry in Eq.(\ref{SymmetryBreaking}) is explicitly violated, and one obtains the following symmetry-breaking scheme:

-Now the homotopy group is $\pi_1(\tilde G/\tilde H)=Z$, which means that only one type of topologically stable strings is left: these are the phase vortices, which are not influenced by spin-orbit interaction.
-The other topological defects, spin vortices and the half-quantum vortices, become the end lines of topological solitons.\cite{MineyevVolovik1978} The thickness of the topological solitons formed between the pairs of quantum vortices depends on $\mu$, which allowed us to identify these solitons and measure their number in our previous experiments.\cite{Autti2016,Makinen2019}
+Now the homotopy group is $\pi_1(\tilde G/\tilde \Upsilon)=Z$, which means that only one of the three types of topological defects remain stable: the SQVs, which are not influenced by the spin-orbit interaction.
+Spin vortices and HQVs become termination lines of topological solitons \cite{MineyevVolovik1978,HQVs_prl,Makinen2019,PhysRevResearch.2.033013}, illustrated in Fig.~\ref{experimental_setup}(b).
+Assuming only HQVs are present, $\hat{\mathbf d}$-solitons connect pairs of HQVs of the opposite $\hat{\mathbf d}$-winding.